fsantanna/fsantanna.github.io/structured-concurrency.md

 mechanisms in Swift and Kotlin.

-The similarities with [Esterel][2] and derived imperative synchronous languages (SLs) is noteworthy.
+The similarities with [Esterel][2] and derived imperative synchronous languages (ISLs) is noteworthy.
-However, it seems that no bridges between these worlds (SLs & SC) have been built.
+However, it seems that no bridges between these worlds (ISLs & SC) have been built.
-Research in SLs dates back to the early 80s, and constantly reinforces the idea of lexically-scoped tasks with safe cancellation.
+Research in ISLs dates back to the early 80s, and constantly reinforces the idea of lexically-scoped tasks with safe cancellation.
 I believe the most interesting paper to connect SC with Esterel is Berry's ["Preemption in Concurrent Systems"][3] from 1993, which I discuss further.